isb-cgc/readthedocs/docs/source/sections/data/APOLLO1_about.rst

 Accessing the APOLLO Data in Google BigQuery
 ------------------------------------------------

 ISB-CGC has APOLLO1 data, such as clinical and metadata, stored in Google BigQuery tables.
-Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with APOLLO1 selected for filter PROGRAM.
+Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with APOLLO selected for filter PROGRAM.
 To learn more about this tool, see the `ISB-CGC BigQuery Table Search documentation <../BigQueryTableSearchUI.html>`_.

 The APOLLO1 tables are in project isb-cgc-bq.
 To learn more about how to view and query tables in the Google BigQuery console, see the `ISB-CGC BigQuery Tables documentation <../BigQuery.html>`_.

-- Data set ``isb-cgc-bq.APOLLO1`` contains the latest tables for each data type.
+- Data set ``isb-cgc-bq.APOLLO`` contains the latest tables for each data type.
-- Data set ``isb-cgc-bq.APOLLO1_versioned`` contains previously released tables, as well as the most current table.
+- Data set ``isb-cgc-bq.APOLLO_versioned`` contains previously released tables, as well as the most current table.